The true spirit of Christmas ... is the Holy Spirit

 by Gini Crawford

 At times I have tried to work up what I thought was the so-called Christmas spirit, but have failed miserably.
 And if we are honest with ourselves, “How can anyone humanly have the true spirit of Christmas in our hectic American society?”
-(As I revise this Christmas devotion that I wrote many years ago in Idaho, I remembered people from other countries are reading it now too.
+As I revise this Christmas devotion that I wrote many years ago in Idaho, I remembered people from other countries are reading it now too.
 I would imagine in other cultures things are simpler, so you are probably thinking Americans sound like we just make work for ourselves.
 I would say, you are right, but please keep reading - to get a laugh and to know how to have the true spirit of Christmas, who is the Holy Spirit, fill your life.
 (I am sitting here working on the third revision of this devotion.
 At 65 my life has changed, but I still seem to overwhelm myself around Thanksgiving and Christmas.
 I don’t send out many cards now.
 I have defaulted to texting and Facebook.)

 There are so many gifts we seem to want to give at Christmas time.
 So we buy or make and never have enough time or money.
-Of course you can’t just get any gift; it has to be the right gift for the right person, so your mind starts intensely trying to come up with that prefect, you know, Martha Stewart type idea of a gift.
+Of course you can't just get any gift; it has to be the right gift for the right person, so your mind starts intensely trying to come up with that prefect, you know, Martha Stewart type idea of a gift.
 That in itself wears me out.
-And I haven’t even run around the stores with my head cut off yet.
+And I haven't even run around the stores with my head cut off yet.